bizzkoot/kiro-claude-code/spec.md

 - MUST ensure the design addresses all feature requirements identified during the clarification process
 - SHOULD highlight design decisions and their rationales
 - MAY ask the user for input on specific technical decisions during the design process
-- After updating the design document, the model MUST ask the user \"Does the design look good?
-If so, we can move on to the implementation plan.\" using the '<ask_followup_question>' tool.
+- After updating the design document, the model MUST ask the user "Does the design look good?
+If so, we can move on to the implementation plan." using the '<ask_followup_question>' tool.
 - The '<ask_followup_question>' tool MUST be used with the exact string 'spec-design-review' as the reason
 - MUST make modifications to the design document if the user requests changes or does not explicitly approve
 - MUST ask for explicit approval after every iteration of edits to the design document
-- MUST NOT proceed to the implementation plan until receiving clear approval (such as \"yes\", \"approved\", \"looks good\", etc.)
+- MUST NOT proceed to the implementation plan until receiving clear approval (such as "yes", "approved", "looks good", etc.)
 - MUST continue the feedback-revision cycle until explicit approval is received
 - MUST incorporate all user feedback into the design document before proceeding
 - MUST offer to return to feature requirements clarification if gaps are identified during design